 Are you considering high-efficiency filters for your HVAC system?
 Perhaps you've already made the investment and wonder why you're not seeing improvements you expected.
 Whether it's to improve air quality or reduce change-outs, there are several products on the market with higher Minimum Efficiency Reporting Value (MERV) ratings that claim to help you meet both objectives.
 However, a filter with a high MERV rating may not protect your HVAC system and building occupants from airborne particles.

-An improper filter seal can cause gaps which may seem small and insignificant on the surface, but even small gaps can have a surprising effect on filter performance.
+An improper filter seal can cause gaps that may seem small and insignificant on the surface, but even small gaps can have a surprising effect on filter performance.
 For example, an air gap as small as 1mm on a system with MERV 15 filter can reduce its efficiency to MERV 14.
-A gap of 10mm can decrease performance all the way down to MERV 8!
+A gap of 10mm can decrease performance all the way down to MERV 8.